decodingml/llm-twin-course/INSTALL_AND_USAGE.md

 Now, we can move on to the fine-tunine and inference pipelines, which use AWS SagaMaker.

 > [!IMPORTANT]
-> Note that we use `ml.g5.2xlarge` EC2 instances to run AWS SageMaker, which cost `~$2 / hour` (depending on your region).
-Our tests will take only a few hours.
+> Note that we use `ml.g5.2xlarge` EC2 instances to run AWS SageMaker (which are already set in our settings), which cost `~$2 / hour` (depending on your region).
+Our tests will take only ~2-3 hours at maximum.
 Thus, this won't get expensive.
-Just run our clean-up resources scripts after you finish testing our app.
+Just run our clean-up resources scripts after you finish testing our app: `make delete-inference-pipeline-deployment`

 ### Step 7: Starting the fine-tuning pipeline

-First, go to our base model, which we will use for SFT on Hugging Face -> [meta-llama/Llama-3.1-8B](https://huggingface.co/meta-llama/Llama-3.1-8B) and get access to use it.
+First, go to our base model, which we will use for fine-tuning on Hugging Face -> [meta-llama/Llama-3.1-8B](https://huggingface.co/meta-llama/Llama-3.1-8B) and get access to use it.
 Everything is free.

-Next, after setting up everything necessary for AWS SageMaker and Llama-3.1-8B, kicking off the training in dummy mode is as easy as running the following (dummy mode will reduce the dataset size and epochs to quickly see that everything works fine):
+Next, after setting up everything necessary for AWS SageMaker and Llama-3.1-8B, kicking off the training in dummy mode is as easy as running the following (dummy mode will reduce the dataset size and epochs to quickly see that everything works fine, reducing the running time <30 minutes):
 ```bash
 make start-training-pipeline-dummy-mode
 ```

-To kick off the full training, run:
+To kick off the full training, run (which will take ~2-3 hours, using our dataset and preconfigured settings):
 ```bash
 make start-training-pipeline
 ```